LemLib/LemLib/docs/tutorials/2_configuration.md

 ### Track Width

-Track width is the distance from the left side of the drivetrain to the right side of the drivetrain.
+Track width is the distance between the left side and right sides of the drivetrain.
 Specifically, from the middle of the wheels.
 Track width is shown in the diagram below:

 ```{image} ../assets/2_configuration/track_width.png
 :width: 400